mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Boarding: Boarding: Hostile boarding actions are safest when the enemy ship is crippled, in which case it is a standard docking procedure.
-If the enemy ship is still moving, then the prospective boarders must match the target’s velocity and dock with it (a Diffi cult (–2) Pilot task), or else just land on the hull and either make their way to an airlock or cut through from outside.
+If the enemy ship is still moving, then the prospective boarders must match the target's velocity and dock with it (a Diffi cult (–2) Pilot task), or else just land on the hull and either make their way to an airlock or cut through from outside.
 Most boarders wishing to capture a ship intact will head to an airlock and cut or force